 - Zinc — aids in the development of stems, leaves, and branches.
 The more mature a plant is, typically the more Zn is present and required.

 - Copper — aids in the development of plant proteins and helps with the strengthening of stems and branches.

 - Iron — is important for chlorophyll production.
 Iron deficiencies often present themselves as a yellowing of the leaves between the leaf’s veins (nueinal chlorosis).

 - Molybdenum — helps to process nitrogen.

 Other trace minerals thought to be essential include cobalt (Co), silicon (Si), chlorine (Cl), and selenium (Se).
 Not all sources agree on their inclusion in the essential group, though they are important to support all plant life.

 pH and Nutrient Availability

 Soil testing can be a simple do-it-yourself procedure or can be done by a reputable lab.
 It’s a routine procedure and is relatively inexpensive either way.
-A DIY kit may cost only a few dollars and give you instant results, but most kits will not offer the kind of precise results a lab analysis can yield.
-In most scenarios, a small amount of soil or growing media can be sent into a private or university-owned lab and within a few days to a week or so, a detailed report will reveal many important aspects of your media.
-Some labs offer a number of services where they can give you current nutrient levels, the percentage of organic matter, and other relevant information so that you can make the necessary adjustments to ensure your cannabis has what it needs to thrive.
+A soil testing DIY kit costs only a few dollars and involves sending a smart amount of soil or growing media to a private or university-owned lab.
+Within a few days to a week, you will receive a detailed report with your soil's current nutrient levels, along with the percentage of organic matter, and other relevant information.
+Doing this test can help you make the necessary adjustments to ensure your cannabis as what it needs to thrive.